-- Our bug spray for yards kills and repels the most common outdoor lawn, landscape and perimeter pests including ants (includes Carpenter ants), cockroaches, fleas, mosquitoes, spiders, ticks, and other common yard and perimeter insect pests
+- Our bug spray for yards kills and repels the most common outdoor lawn, landscape and perimeter pests including ants (includes Carpenter ants), cockroaches, fleas, mosquitoes, spiders, ticks, millipedes, and other common yard and perimeter insect pests

 - Comes equipped with a hose-end sprayer connector for your garden hose

 - Effectively treats up to 5,000 sq ft

 - Safe for use around children and pets when used as directed